Meth and Cocaine Addiction Treatment in Northern California

 Before treatment begins at Elevate Addiction Services, we start the new client off with an intake assessment soon after their arrival to our facility.
 This is the time we review their patient history, their current symptoms, and what led to their MDMA, meth or cocaine addiction.

 The client then quickly enters the detoxification phase, which is important to outlast the aches and anguish of withdrawal.
-Detox is particularly crucial if the addiction involved cocaine or methamphetamine.
-The client’s detox process lasts roughly 30 days – much longer than you’ll find at most other detox facilities – but he or she won’t move into the next phase of care until appearing comfortable and ready to do so.
+Detox is particularly mentally crucial if the addiction involved cocaine or methamphetamine.
+The client’s detox process typically includes long periods of rest and sleep, something sorely missing while abusing stimulants.
+Once the client’s physical body has recovered and their mind has begun to recover, they will move out of detox and prepare to begin treatment.

 Two Northern California Locations